 Driving at night:

-According to a 2003 IIHS report, driving between 9 p.m. and 6 a.m. triples the risk of a fatal crash for 16-year-old drivers.
+According to a 2003 IIHS report, driving between 9 p.m. and 6 a.m. triples the risk of a fatal car accident for 16-year-old drivers.
 All drivers face increased risks after dark, but teens lack the experience to handle the effects of fatigue and limited visibility.
 Additionally, most accidents where alcohol is a factor occur at night.